 For the professional web programmers, or the masochists, there are some theme frameworks that carry some heavy duty capabilities.
 If you’re afraid of coding, leave these alone.
-That said, if you want a framework that is super-flexible, and easy to manipulate if you know a little code, then these frameworks are a starting point to do some great things.
+That said, if you want a framework that is super-flexible, and easy to manipulate if you know a little code, then these frameworks are doing some great things.

-Thesis – TheAbundantArtist.com is actually built in Thesis.
-I used to love Thesis a lot, but software evolves and changes.
-The latest iteration has become, in my opinion, needlessly complex and I’m moving to the Genesis framework.
-That said, if you are going to make multiple sites, Thesis actually allows you to export your settings and import them into another site with Thesis.
+Thesis – TheAbundantArtist.com was originally built in Thesis.
+I loved Thesis at the time, but in 2013 they radically changed the underlying structure of the theme and it no longer worked for me.
+That said, it’s still a solid theme framework that a lot of people use.
+Also, if you are going to make multiple sites, Thesis actually allows you to export your settings and import them into another site with Thesis.
 Get Thesis here.*

 Genesis – A competing framework to Thesis, Genesis is another powerful way to build websites.
 Genesis is backed by Copyblogger Media, one of my favorite companies on the web.
+I switched to Genesis with the 2014 redesign of TAA.
 One great advantage that Genesis has over Thesis is that it adheres more to the WordPress standards.
 This makes it work easier out of the box, and will support future features easier.
-Get Genesis here.
+Get Genesis here.*

 * indicates an affiliate link.